 The design research and formfinding process with be conducted between the analog and digital realms.
 Physical aggregation models made of readily-available materials at home will be developed based on analog algorithms, which will then be translated to data-embedded digital models.

-Virtual to Real
+digital to analog / Virtual to Real

 Three design systems from this workshop will be selected for further design development and prototyping in real-material, and real-scale fabrication and installation as urban sculptures post-lockdown.